wangxiaoyunanne/docs/source/hive_scan_statistics.html.md

 ### Notes on larger datasets

 For a dataset which is too large to fit into a single GPU, we can leverage the multi-GPU implementation of Gunrock to make it work on multiple GPUs on a single node.
 The implementation won't change a lot since Gunrock already has good support in its multi-GPU implementation.
+We expect the performance and memory usage to scale linearly with good graph partionling method.

 For a dataset which cannot fit multiple GPUs on a single node, we need distributed level of computation which Gunrock doesn't support yet.
 However, we can reference open source libraries such as NCCL and Horovad that support this.
 Performance-wise, the way of partitioning the graph as well as the properties of a graph will effect the communication bottleneck.
 Since we need to calculate the total number of triangles each node is involved in, if we couldn't fit all neighorhood of a node on a single node, we need other compute resources' help in solving that.
 Worst case senario is that the graph is fully connected, and we have to wait for the counting results from all other compute resources and sum them up.
 In this case, if we can do good scheduling of load balancing, we can minimize the communication bottleneck and reduce latency.